John Augustine Hartford: Life and career

 The Federal Bureau of Investigation under J. Edgar Hoover had been aware of Elliott's schemes from the beginning.
 The Hartford loan scandal, which involved several other parties, was discovered by Congressional subcommittees investigating the U.S. Federal Communications Commission (FCC) in 1943, but FDR's top aide (then in private practice) Thomas Corcoran succeeded in keeping it under wraps until after FDR's death in April 1945.
 On wiretaps, Corcoran is heard saying that if the case (and related FCC matters) had broken in 1944, it would have finished FDR politically.
 However, soon after FDR's death John Hartford agreed to talk to syndicated columnist Westbrook Pegler about the matter, and a major investigation was launched, thanks to which the financial details are known today.

-The matter caused bitter public controversy in August 1945, but in Congress the Democratic majority shelved the matter, though registering a blistering Republican minority opinion.
+The matter caused bitter public controversy in August 1945, but in Congress, the Democratic majority shelved the matter, though registering a blistering Republican minority opinion.
 Both sides agreed Hartford's tax deduction was probably legitimate but Republicans contended that the President's son should have reported the debt forgiveness as income.
 Hartford testified to the Bureau of Internal Revenue that he never would have issued the loan without the President's personal assurances, and that he assumed FDR's word was "as good as S&P." Although he maintained that the Patman bill would have bankrupted A&P, he absolutely denied that he dealt with Elliott and Jones in order to obtain political favors.

 John Hartford's favor to the President did not protect the company when Roosevelt's anti-trust division charged John and his brother George with a criminal violation of the anti-trust laws.
 The prosecutors contended that the combination of the company's manufacturing, distribution and retail operations, if unchecked, would drive all competition out of business.
-The company countered that its market share was only in the 15% range and that its low cost strategy had resulted in a significant improvement in that nation's nutrition and standard of living.
+The company countered that its market share was only in the 15% range and that its low-cost strategy had resulted in a significant improvement in that nation's nutrition and standard of living.
 In 1945, the court agreed with the government and fined each of the brothers $10,000.
 In 1949, the U.S. Court of Appeals upheld the decision and the anti-trust division asked the court to break up the company Thousands of letters poured into the Justice Department supporting the company and the Hartford brothers gave extensive interviews with Time which put them on the magazine's November 13, 1950 cover.
-The case dragged on until the more business friendly Eisenhower Administration that dropped its demands to break up the company.
+The case dragged on until the more business-friendly Eisenhower Administration dropped its demands to break up the company.